About the Public Art Program

 The City of Winnipeg Public Art Policy is the result of the work of the Mayor’s Task Force on Public Art, formed by Mayor Glen Murray in May 2002 to research public art policy and programs in other municipalities, consult with experts in the field of public art, meet with City staff, and conduct a public education and consultation process in Winnipeg.

 The public art program was an exciting addition to WAC’s role in Winnipeg’s art community and, through its national competitions, to the broader Canadian environment as well.
 The program is managed by a WAC staff member and overseen by a volunteer Public Art Committee composed of artists, art educators and administrators, curators, design professionals, community members, and a representative from the City’s Planning Department as well as a WAC board member.
 WAC works closely with various departments of the City, especially the Planning, Property and Development Department, to administer the program and to determine sites and ensure that safety and other technical guidelines are met.
-Competition proposals are reviewed by a jury of artists and art professionals as well as a community representative.
+Competition proposals are reviewed by independent selection committees made up of artists and art professionals as well as community representatives.
 Integral to the development of the policy and program is respect for the work of artists.
 Public art can involve a wide variety of people and professions, perspectives and parameters.
 WAC believes that the work of the artist is central.

 Since Winnipeg’s Public Art Policy was formally adopted by City Council on October 27, 2004, in a unanimous vote, the program has evolved into a nationally-recognized one that is diverse in expression, scale, media and locale.
 The goal is to insert the work of artists into city life where ideas can be encountered on a daily basis.
 The program consists of: local, national and international commissions; artist-on-design team in infrastructure approaches; an Artist-in-Residence in City facilities; a community-based program entitled WITH ART; and various partnership endeavours.